PANIC MONSTER DOESN'T LIVE HERE ANYMORE!

 in reference to a situation or person you're struggling with?
 When

-we're not given vital tools to help us cope with painful emotions
+we're not given comfort or soothing to help us cope with painful

-like disappointment, fear or frustration as kids, our only option
+emotions like disappointment, fear or frustration as kids, our only

-them not matter.
-This reflex follows us into adulthood, and is actually
+make them not matter.
+This reflex follows us into adulthood, and

-find clever ways to side-step these feelings with eating, smoking
+Humans typically find clever ways to side-step these difficult feelings

-or other compulsive behaviors that may include gambling, sex, over-work,
+with eating, smoking or other compulsive behaviors that may include

 you're trapped at home with Agoraphobia, you may

-have already explored various methods for treating it, and could
+have already explored various methods for mitigating it, and could

 and 'do-it-yourself' programs are behaviorally based, and